-Menu Description Options GPS set-up Provides access to the GPS set-up menu.
-Internal GPSHomescreen display Bearing mode Position requests Set manual position DSC set-up Provides access to the DSC set-up menu.
-Set manual positionMMSIAuto channel changePosition requests AIS Switches the internal AIS receiver on and off on.
-Off (default) On Note: Menu only available on the Ray73.
+Menu Description Options AIS Switches the internal AIS receiver on and off on.
+Off (default)On Note: Menu only available on Ray91.
 Network output Enables you to select the network to be used to output and receive data.
-NMEA 20000183 High speed0183 Std speed ATIS set-up Enables you to switch ATIS mode on and off and enter your ATIS ID.
-ATIS ATIS ID Maintenance Enables you to view system details and functions that may be required during maintenance and troubleshooting.
+NMEA 20000183 High speed0183 Std speed ATIS set-up Enables you to switch ATIS mode on and off and enter your ATIS ID. • ATIS • ATIS ID Maintenance Enables you to view system details and functions that may be required during maintenance and troubleshooting.
 About this unitSystem resetSystem test